G-Core/product-documentation/documentation/dns/dns-records/configure-weight-balancing-and-geobalancing.md

 4. Specify the maximum number of records in one response in the right field.
 The default value is one record per response.

-5. Configure Health checks if needed.
+5. Configure  Health Checks if needed.
 Learn more about them in <a href="https://gcore.com/docs/dns/dns-failover/about-dns-failover" target="_blank">our article</a>.

 6. Specify the record’s value.

 7. Select appropriate metadata and specify the value.
 You can add several metadata fields for one value.
 To do this, click **+**.

-**Note**: “Failover” is a read-only meta that appears on the records with the Health checks enabled (step no. 5).
+**Note**: “Failover” is a read-only meta that appears on the records with the  Health Checks enabled (step no. 5).

 8. Click **Add record** if needed and repeat steps 6-7.